benquike/cheatsheets/tools/research/driller-augemented-fuzzing.md

 That is to say, the main function of [local_callback](https://hexdump.cs.purdue.edu/source/xref/driller/driller/local_callback.py) will be called and in it the Driller algorithm is used to generate the new fuzzing inputs.

+In this main function, it creates a `Driller` object and then use the `drill_generator` to generate all the new inputs and then write them to `afl_output/driller/queue` directory.